the-turing-way/the-turing-way/book/website/ethical-research/data-hazards/dh-case-study.md

 - received a quote from the caterers in advance and ensured we had the budget to cover the quote.
 - collected dietary requirements to ensure that all attendees were catered for, and ensured the catering company received these requirements in advance.
 - arranged a delivery time and location.
-- ensured payment to catering company as per company and organisation policies.
+- ensured payment to the catering company as per company and organisation policies.

 Tip: make sure terms and conditions are read and timing requirements from different parties involved are clear from the beginning.
 It might be that the caterer you are ordering from requires a purchase order to be completed at a certain time to complete the order action.